BePark/laravel-azure-ad-oauth/README.md

 		  ],
 		```
   3. Click "Save"
-8. In the "Keys" tab, enter a description (something like "App Secret").
+8. In the "Keys" tab (named Certificates & secrets), enter a description (something like "App Secret").
 Set Duration to "Never Expires".
 Click "Save".
 Copy the whole key.
 This will not show again.
 You will need this value for the `AZURE_AD_CLIENT_SECRET` env variable.
-9. Click on the "Managed application" link (It will be the name of the application);
+9. Go back in Azure active directory and click on the "Entreprise application" link.
+Then click on the application name
 10. Under the "Properties" tab, enable user sign-in.
 Make user assignment required.
 Click "Save".
 11. Under the "Users and groups" tab, add users and their roles as needed.